tmichi/xyz2zxy/README.md

 # xyz2zxy

-Convert XY-cross sectional images to ZX-cross sectional images.
+Convert XY cross-sectional images to ZX cross-sectional images.

 ![Teaser image of xyz2zxy](xyz2zxy_teaser.png "Example of the result.")

 ## Overview
 * This program converts 3D images defined by XY corss-sectional images to different cross-sectional images (ZX).
-* Such images are easy to convert by reading all images at once, however it requires huge memory size.
+* Such images are easy to convert by reading all images at once, however it requires huge memory usage.
 * This program reduces memory usage by  divide-and-conquer approach (or using HDD for temporary data).
 * This can be used for observation of very large serial-sectioning images in a different axis-aligned cross-section.

 ## Requirements
-* CMake
+* CMake (> v.3.*.*)
 * C++17 or later (filesystem)
-* OpenCV ( >3.0.0. )
+* OpenCV (> v.4.5.0)
 * fmt (https://fmt.dev) (v.8.0.1 or later)

+Lower version may work fine.
 ## Build and Test
 ### Unix-like System with CMake
 ```bash